mvdom/mvdom/README.md

 mvdom.on(document, "click", ".item", function(evt){
-  evt.target; // can be the .sub-item or .item depending where the click occurs evt.currentTarget; // baseEl or document if not specified evt.selectTarget; // will always be .item (even when .sub-item get clicked) });
+  evt.target; // can be the .sub-item or .item depending where the click occurs evt.currentTarget; // baseEl or document if not specified evt.selectTarget; // will always be .item element (even when .sub-item get clicked) });
 ```